thesassway/thesassway.com/source/advanced/color-contrast.html.markdown

 So we can simply apply alpha blending, then calculate the contrast and we are done, right?
 Unfortunately, there are two major issues with this:

+-   If the background color is transparent itself we need to know (or guess) a third color (called backdrop) that it will be blended on.
 -   In order to apply alpha blending, we need to know which color is in the foreground and which one is in the background.
 This did not make any difference before.

--   If the background color is transparent itself we need to know (or guess) a third color (called backdrop) that it will be blended on.
+Lea got around these issues because she wrote a new library from scratch.
+Her function takes foreground and background colors in a specific order and returns two values: A minimum and a maximum possible contrast resulting from different backdrops.

+I wanted to come up with an algorithm that could easily be implemented in existing libraries, so breaking the API was undesirable.
+So the final sections of this article will describe the approach I took.

 ### Transparent backgrounds